netwizeBE/site/_hasp/04-wifi-setup.md

 Or Check the serial log for the SSID and password to connect.

 - Browse to http://192.168.4.1
-- Enter your the local SSID and password for joining your wireless network
+- Enter your local SSID and password for joining the device to your wireless network
 - Click Save Settings
 - The device will automatically reboot and connect to your wireless LAN